deleeuw/jansweb/content/post/_index.md

 title: Background
 view: 1
 ---
-1. **Statistics** is the discipline that proposes **statistical techniques**, and compares and analyzes their performance on real and artificial data.
+1. **Jan's Statistics** is the discipline that proposes **statistical techniques**, and compares and analyzes their performance on real and artificial data.
 2. A **statistical technique** is a map of a **data space** into a **representation space**, usually coupled with an **algorithm** and an **implementation**.
 4. A **statistical model** is a mathematical structure used to gauge statistical techniques.
-A model, of course, is never "true".
-5. Statistics, unlike **data analysis**, is not concerned with inference, induction, probabilistic reasoning, or causal analysis.
+5. Jan's Statistics, unlike **data analysis**, is not concerned with inference, induction, probabilistic reasoning, or causal analysis.
 6. The **data space** is the set of all possible outcomes of a given data collection effort.
 For example: all possible
     - results of a multiple choice (attitude/intelligence/personality) test on a number of subjects;
     - outcomes of a clinical trial on a number of subjects;